Home

 Recommended test channels for aligning a loft aerial for best Freeview reception:

-Fitting indoor loft TV aerials generally results in less than half the signal strength of an external roof mounted aerial due to the attenuation of roof tiles and roofing materials.
-There is also a reduction in received signal strength resulting from the lower height when installing indoor aerials compared to roof top aerials.
+Fitting indoor loft TV aerials is always going to be a compromise.
+You can expect less than half the signal strength of an external roof mounted aerial, due to the attenuation of roof tiles and roofing materials.
+There is also a reduction in received signal strength resulting from the lower installation height of the indoor aerial.

-However, to DIY install a indoor aerial in a loft does have some advantages.
-For example, it suffers no weather damage, rain ingression or plastic UV degradation from the sun - so there some benefits in installing indoor aerials over the 10 year life expectancy of a roof-top aerial in the UK.
+However, a loft aerial does have some advantages.
+For example, it will suffer no weather damage, no rain ingression, nor plastic UV degradation from the sun.
+Consequently, there some benefits in installing indoor aerials, when compared to the 10 year life expectancy of a roof-top aerial in the UK.

-Loft aerials also provide aesthetic advantages and where restrictive covenants exist in the deeds of a property forbidding external installation, fitting a high gain wideband loft aerial for TV reception may be the only viable option.
+Loft aerials also provide aesthetic advantages and where restrictive covenants exist in the deeds of a property forbidding external installation, fitting a high gain wideband loft aerial may be the only viable option.

 Above all, always install a quality aerial, rather than a cheap aerial with a signal booster.

-Where Freeview and analogue TV reception is on a narrow group of UHF channels a TV aerial optimised for those channels will outperform a high gain wideband aerial.
+Where Freeview services are transmitted on a narrow group of UHF channels, a TV aerial optimised for those channels will outperform a high gain wideband aerial.

 Read our One for All Aerial Review for more information on the vagaries and limitations of One for All TV aerials.

-Where the direction to the TV transmitter means that an indoor aerial needs pointing through solid walls rather than tiles in your loft, UHF signal attenuation can be much higher.
+Where the direction to the TV transmitter necessitates indoor aerial installation pointing through solid walls rather than tiles in your loft, UHF signal attenuation can be much higher.

-If you are in a row of houses and the aerial has to point through multiple party walls and roof-spaces, then you can expect very poor reception and weak TV signal levels from your attic aerial, even quite close to the transmitter.
+If you are in a row of houses and the aerial has to point through multiple party walls and roof-spaces, then you can expect very poor reception and weak TV signal levels from your attic aerial, even if you live close to the transmitter.

 Installing indoor TV aerials in your loft may give a poor signal if:-